Francisco Farabello

-Francisco Farabello (born 1 November 2000) is an Argentine college basketball player for the Creighton Bluejays of the Big East Conference.
-He previously played for the TCU Horned Frogs.
+Francisco Farabello (born 1 November 2000) is an Argentine basketball player for Pinheiros Basquete of the Novo Basquete Brasil.
+He played college basketball for the TCU Horned Frogs and the Creighton Bluejays.

 Early life and career

 Farabello is the son of Argentine basketball player Daniel Farabello and moved around growing up to follow his father's career.
 The younger Farabello attended the NBA Global Academy in Australia, as he considered the facilities in Argentina to be inadequate.
 He participated in Basketball Without Borders Americas camp in 2017, as well as the Basketball Without Borders Global Camp at the NBA All-Star game in 2018.
 Farabello committed to TCU in October 2018, citing a strong connection with the players and the coaching staff.
 He chose the Horned Frogs over offers from Davidson and Cincinnati.

 College career

 On 22 February 2020, Farabello sustained a concussion in a game against West Virginia.
 He averaged 3.7 points, 1.4 rebounds and 2.2 assists per game as a freshman.
 Farabello dealt with injury and COVID-19 concerns during his sophomore season.
 He was ruled out for the season on 20 February 2021, after being sidelined for more than a month.
 Farabello averaged 5.3 points and 2.3 assists per game as a sophomore.
 He posted 4.4 points, 1.9 rebounds, and 1.8 assists per game as a junior.
 Following the season, Farabello transferred to Creighton.
+He served as the team's sixth man as a senior, averaging 3.0 points and 1.3 rebounds per game.
+In his final season, Farabello averaged 3.8 points, 2.1 rebounds, and 1.5 assists per game.